 Freestanding tub manufacturers all compete to make the best bathtubs for their clientele, but when products are relatively similar, additional features help entice shoppers.
 These bells and whistles include tub caddies, foot coasters, bubblers, and whirlpool massage systems.

-• Bubblers are small air jets typically located at the bottom of the tub.
-They gently push air into the tub to help soothe aching muscles and increase circulation.
+- Bubblers are small air jets typically located at the bottom of the tub.
+A freestanding bathtub with jets can help soothe aching muscles and increase circulation.

 Tips for Installing Freestanding Tubs

-Installing a freestanding tub can be a project for a DIYer with some plumbing experience.
+Installing a freestanding tub can be a project for a DIYer with some plumbing experience, especially for those trying to mitigate the costs of replacing a bathtub.
 The first step is taking precise measurements of the area where the tub will be installed.
 Make sure the tub of choice will fit in the space available.
 Cast-iron, stone, and metal freestanding tubs can be quite heavy, so if installing one on an upper floor, note the weight of the model and consider reinforcing the floor.

 Unless the new tub can fit exactly over the location of the drain used for the removed tub, shoppers will need to install a new drain line through the floor that lines up with the drain in the tub.
+(You may also want to consider adding bathtub insulation underneath for better heat retention.)
 Slide the tub into position and use a pencil or another erasable writing tool to trace the outline; this can help you visualize the exact position of the bathtub when installing the drain.

-Finish the installation by applying silicone tub and tile caulking to the feet on a claw-foot tub or to the base on a pedestal tub.
+Finish the installation by applying silicone caulk for showers and bathtubs to the feet on a claw-foot tub or to the base on a pedestal tub.
 This bead of silicone helps to prevent the tub from shifting or moving on the floor.

 FAQs